geraudmathe/Locomotive-fundamentals/README.md

 **Snippets**

-To conclude with templating basics, it's worth to know that LocomotiveCMS gives you the ability to put some blocks of code in a separate file called snippet, in the same way Rails does with partials.
+To conclude the templating basics section, it's worth it to know that LocomotiveCMS gives you the ability to put some blocks of code in a separate folder called snippet, in the same way Rails does with partials.
-That's very useful when you have to build a modular layout without repeating code.
+Snippets are very useful when you want to build a modular layout without repeating code.

-Like Rails, you can pass a variable to the snippet, or simply include a static bloc of code.
+Like Rails, you can pass a variable to the snippet, or simply include a static block of code.
 The following example will cover both cases, don't bother with the liquid syntax which will be explained in the next part.

     +- Pages
         +- index